petersilva/drobo-utils/README.txt

 On ubuntu, it would typically look like so: Open a shell window.
 Enter the following package installation commands::

- % sudo aptitude install python-qt4 parted
+ % sudo aptitude install parted
- % sudo aptitude install debhelper python2.5-dev
- % sudo aptitude install python-docutils
+ % sudo aptitude install python-qt4

+If you want to be able to partition disks using drobo-utils, parted is required.
-If you have received a pre-built binary package,then you only need the first line.
-If you want to build from source, then you need the second line.
+If you want a GUI, you need the QT toolkit package.
-The third line install what you need to build documentation.

 On redhat/fedora distros, it would more likely be 'yum' instead of 'aptitude' and some of the package names will change.
 A typical difference is that packages for developers have the -devel suffix on Redhat derived distributions, instead of the -dev favoured by debian derived ones.

 here is an example from fedora 7 (courtesy of help4death on the google group)::